-You’re always surrounded by people and with some, you have little choice in the matter.
-Our work colleagues being a great example of this.
-However, there are also people in your life that you actively CHOOSE to spend time.
+You’re always surrounded by people, with some you have little choice in the matter, work colleagues being an obvious case, however, there are people in your life that you CHOOSE to spend time.

 You make time for these people because they bring out the best in you, they make you feel great and it’s reciprocal, so you always look forward to catching up with them because you know there’ll be loads of good chat, laughs and time will fly because you love being around them.

 Sadly this can’t be said for everyone you decide to spend time with.

 There are people in your live that zap you of all your energy and positivity or maybe they don’t help you to feel very good about yourself.
 We can outgrow friendships and relationships as our values and emotional or mental health changes.